 Q: Can anyone proclaim the Scriptures during a Mass or other liturgy?

 A: Not exactly.
 Liturgical ministers serve a need.
 As such, they are expected to have been properly trained and commissioned for service to the community.
 The ministers should carry out the ministry competently for the building up of the Body.
 Proclamation of the Gospel is reserved to a deacon or a concelebrating priest.
 If none are present the priest presider then proclaims the Gospel.
 A lector who has been trained for the ministry should proclaim the first and second reading.
 Ministers, as a rule, are to be in good standing in the Church although there is no liturgical law requiring that they be Confirmed nor is there any law regarding age.
+(The exception to this is Extraordinary Ministers of Holy Communion, who are to be fully initiated and in good standing with the Church (Archdiocesan Pastoral Manual)).
 However, because ministers are expected to be competent in carrying out the ministry assigned to them, they must be mature enough to adequately proclaim the Scriptures in the midst of the assembly.

 On some occasions, it may be appropriate for non-Catholics to proclaim the Scriptures during the celebration of a liturgy.
 For example, during the celebration of Christian Marriage between a Catholic and a person of the Jewish faith, it may be that a lector of the Jewish faith would proclaim a Scripture passage from the Hebrew Scriptures (commonly referred to as the Old Testament).
 These pastoral issues are best discussed with the pastor who will be able to make an appropriate judgment.

 Q: Are there people who are specifically not allowed to be godparents?